Act for Adjustment of Functions and Organizations of the Executive Yuan

 1.The basic pay and seniority pay of a civil servant should follow the salary grade of a confirmed appointment in accordance with Article 11 of the Public Functionaries Remuneration Act.

-5.Regional additional pay, other statutory additional pays and remunerations should be handled according to the regulations applicable to the agency of employment.
+5.Allowance in certain regions, other statutory additional pays and remunerations should be handled according to the regulations applicable to the agency of employment.

 Article 11